CONAPAC: Our Staff

 Get to know the staff and consultants behind CONAPAC.

-We’re dedicated professionals invested in our mission and the people of the Peruvian Amazon.
+We’re dedicated professionals invested in our mission and in the people of the Peruvian Amazon.

 CONAPAC, the Civil Association for Conservation of the Peruvian Amazon Environment, is an NGO formed in July 1990 by a group of teachers, forestry engineers, and employees of the travel operator Explorama Lodges in Iquitos, Peru.
 Registered with the Peruvian government, our purpose is the conservation of the Peruvian Amazon primary rainforest.
 Though our staff is small, it serves those most in need of education and other tools for sustainable living in the rainforest.